 - Take a chicken breast piece and marinate it by adding Chinese five-spice powder, soy sauce, and a bit of cornstarch.
 You can marinate chicken for 20 minutes to get the best flavor.

-- Now start adding vegetables in the same pan.
+- Now start adding vegetables to the same pan.
 First, you can add the red bell pepper, then bean sprouts, and spring onion.
 Stir fry all the vegetables and then add cooked noodles to your pan.

 - Season your Cuisine with Soy Sauce and one tablespoon of sesame oil.
 Two pinches of black pepper will ignite the taste of your Cuisine.
 Stir well and serve your dish quickly.